schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 }
 ```

-One the resource server has introspected the token, it's important to validate the claims as follows:
+Once the resource server has introspected the token, it's important to validate the claims as follows:

 1. Has the token expired?
 This is determined by checking the `exp` claim of the token.
 When performing
 remote introspection this is handled automatically as the introspection request will return `false`
 as the value of the `active` property.